 Traveling to the BVI’s: You can either fly thru San Juan (SJU) to Beef Island, Tortola (EIS) or fly to St. Thomas (STT) and take the ferry to Tortola and a taxi to the charter base.
 Ask us which taxi to look for!!

 If you are arriving through St. Thomas in the US Virgin Islands you can catch the ferry from downtown St. Thomas (Charlotte Amalie) or the Eastern end of St. Thomas (Red Hook).
 Ferry schedules do vary slightly, so be sure check this Ferry Schedule link to view the departure/arrival schedules for each ferry service.
 Currently, the last ferry leaves Charlotte Amalie (Road Town Fast Ferry) directly to Road Town at 4:15pm, arriving in Road Town at 5:05pm.
-Departures from Red Hook (Native Son Ferry) are at 5:00pm via West End, Tortola, arriving at 5:30 and then carrying on to Road Town, arriving at 5:45pm.
+Departures from Red Hook (Native Son Ferry) are at 5:00pm to Road Town, arriving at approx 5:45pm.
 The taxi time from the airport to downtown Charlotte Amalie is approximately 10 minutes, and to Red Hook approximately 40 minutes.
 There is a $10 Environmental Fee that is paid after Customs in Roadtown.
 Also on the ferry return there is a departure tax from Tortola $20 pp.